 Scholarships were awarded along with trips to Washington, D.C., and Steamboat Springs, CO.
 The contestants chose from the available prizes according to placing.

-Herrman and Pruitt will join approximately 100 youth from a four-state area participating in the Cooperative Youth Leadership Camp near Steamboat Springs, CO, July 14-20.
-During their stay, the youth will become acquainted with energy challenges and tour one of the largest electrical generating plants in the Rockies.
+Cora Anderson and Hayley Keller joined the approximately 100 youth from four states at the Cooperative Youth Leadership Camp near Steamboat Springs.
+At camp, the youth learned more about energy challenges and toured one of the largest electrical generating plants in the Rockies.